Jump To Section

 - Create characters who go through moral growth.
 Let your main character spend a short time doing something that is morally wrong before having a change of heart.

 - Write scenarios with life-or-death stakes.
 A scene featuring high stakes—passengers scrambling to get on a lifeboat, or multiple snakebite victims deciding who gets the one treatment of antivenin—makes for gripping literature.

 - Center your ethical dilemma around a love story.
 Apart from life-or-death scenarios, emotional stakes are never higher than when love is involved.

 - Show the consequences of a character ignoring their moral compass.
 A scene where a character makes a choice that they—and the audience—know is wrong can make for gripping drama.

 Such approaches don’t guarantee your next novel will become a New York Times bestseller, but they are likely to foster a connection between your readers and your text, prompting deeper engagement with the characters and the story.

 Want to Learn More About Writing?

-Become a better writer with the Masterclass All-Access Pass.
+Become a better writer with the Masterclass Annual Membership.
 Gain access to exclusive video lessons taught by literary masters, including Neil Gaiman, James Patterson, David Baldacci, Joyce Carol Oates, Dan Brown, Margaret Atwood, and more.